-After gaming with over a dozen gaming mice for hours we've ended with these as our top 5 picks for the best gaming mice you can get right now in the middle of 2018.
+After playing with over a dozen gaming mice for hours we've ended with these as our top 5 picks for the best gaming mice you can get right now in the middle of 2018.
 Of course, every person is different and there's not one perfect mouse for everyone, so if you have any doubts in our picks take a look at our what to look for in a gaming mouse post or read our mouse reviews and judge for yourself.

 The best overall